Ceawlin Thynn, 8th Marquess of Bath: Early life

 Born in Hammersmith, the first son and second child of Alexander Thynn, 7th Marquess of Bath, and his wife Anna Gyarmathy, Ceawlin Thynn was educated at Horningsham Primary School, a village school near the family estate of Longleat, in Wiltshire, then at Kingdown School in Warminster and Bedales School in Hampshire; he finally read economics and philosophy at University College London.

 He is named after Ceawlin of Wessex, having been born shortly after his father had stood as the Wessex Regionalists' parliamentary candidate in Westbury at the February 1974 United Kingdom general election.

-In 1996, Thynn was injured in a building collapse in New Delhi, India, which killed his fiancée, Jane Kirby, and his business partner, Crinan Wilde.
+In 1996, Thynn was injured in a building collapse in New Delhi, India, initially thought to be caused by a terrorist bomb, which killed his girlfriend, Jane Kirby, and his business partner, Crinan Wilde.

 Business career

 Thynn began his business career as an emerging markets specialist at the London investment bank Caspian Securities, before becoming a partner in Sabre Projects, a real estate development firm.
 At Sabre he put together a project with Group Menatep, the holding company of Russia's then-largest oil company, Yukos, to develop a mid-market hotel in every major city in Russia.

 In 2008, Thynn formed the Lion Trust, a private equity vehicle of which he is the principal.
 The Lion Trust invests in a range of mature and emerging markets.

 Since June 2010, Thynn has been a director at Finmetron AB, a Swedish listed firm offering factoring services in Russia.

 From 2010 until 2013, Thynn was executive chairman of Wombat's Holdings GmbH – a chain of hostels in Germany and Austria – having acquired a majority stake in the company.
 In 2013, the company was bought back by its former owners.